 Federated Discovery and Retrieve – content is pulled directly from the content holder who is found through manual means or a directory

 The three models are designed to support different use cases.
-The Direct Push model can be relatively simple but it cannot satisfy all use cases because it relies on the source of documents to know where those documents will be needed.
+The Push model can be relatively simple but it cannot satisfy all use cases because it relies on the source of documents to know where those documents will be needed.
 The Discovery models can also handle use cases like:

 Treatment of a new condition where prior conditions may be relevant

 Open Referral, where the patient is allowed to choose the specialist

 Federated Discovery and Retrieve – Cross-Community Access (XCA)